joejean/joe-jean-website-v2/content/articles/my-twelve-hour-tech-detox.md

 tags: ["tech", "communication"]
 slug: "12-hour-technology-detox"
 ---
 On September 13th 2015, from 12:00pm to 12:00am I was on a technology detox , i.e. I was not allowed to use any electronic communication devices.
-The following is an account of how I spent those twelve hours.<!-- PELICAN_END_SUMMARY -->
+The following is an account of how I spent those twelve hours.

 Before starting my 12-hour technology detox, I had to warn my friends and family about it.
 I felt the need to do so because I usually reply quickly to emails and instant messages except when I'm traveling.
 And I did not want anyone to start panicking when, suddenly, I become unreachable for 12 straight hours.